Parvez-Shaik-6/Monitoring-Bash-Script/README.md

 follow the **msmtpSetUpforMail folder**

 once mail config is setup, follow the steps

-In .env define the values
+In ."env" define the values
 Give Exec permissions to the scripts chmod 700 <filename>